 At the Better Business Bureau (BBB), Winloot has a credibility rating of F. There are multiple complaints focused on the fact that people have been forced to spend money on offers before they could cash out their winnings.

-On top of that, members complain about receiving tens of promotional email on the address that they used to sign up for the service.
+On top of that, members complain about receiving tens of promotional emails at the address that they used to sign up for the service.
 Thus, many are confident this is a scam site to get the personal information of as many people as possible.
 Once this happens, the unsuspecting victims are subjected to excessive spam while hoping to win something still.

 It’s free of charge (but you’ll have to pay off in another way)